Latest update 21/03/2018 with 181 locations in the file.

 My thanks to Ian Ashwell for many of the pictures of birds

-The files are suitable for installation on Tomtom, Garmin, Igo, Google Maps, Google Earth, Sygic, Volvo Sensus and Mercedes Comand® and can be converted to be used on other satnav systems.
-The Google Earth kml file also contains links to the relevant pages on the RSPB web site.
-Just click on the icons within Google Earth to reveal the links.
+The Google Earth kml and Google Maps kmz files also contains links to the relevant pages on the RSPB web site.
+Just click on the icons to reveal the links.

 This web site is not associated with The Royal Society for the Protection of Birds